serdarbakirtas/iOS_MVI/README.md

 ### Model

 - The Model represents the data and business logic of the application.
-- It encapsulates the state of the application and exposes methods to manipulate that state.
+- It encapsulates the application's state and exposes methods to manipulate that state.
-- In MVI, the Model is immutable, meaning that changes to the state result in the creation of a new instance rather than mutating the existing one.
+- In MVI, the Model is immutable, meaning that changes to the state create a new instance rather than mutating the existing one.
 - The Model emits state updates to be consumed by the View.

 ### View